Updated: Oct 9

 Keep your own body strong

 First of all, sleep more and reduce stress.
-Drink water, taking sips throughout the day to coat and wash germs down through the digestive tract.
+Drink water, taking sips throughout the day to stay hydrated.
 The lungs are easily infected, but the stomach will destroy the virus.
 Eat wholesome meals on a regular basis.
 This is not the time for cleansing or intermittent fasting - you need to keep nutrients coming in to keep a strong body to fight off germs.
 Avoid sugar and alcohol - these things actually lower the number of white blood cells available to fight off any sickness.

 Wash your hands again and again and again and avoid touching your face especially when in public.